JuliaClimate/ClimateBase.jl/docs/src/index.md

 LonLatGrid
 UnstructuredGrid
 ```
-Notice that non-equal area unstructured grids are not supported yet.

 ClimateBase.jl works with either type of spatial coordinate system.
 Therefore, physically inspired averaging functions, like [`spacemean`](@ref) or [`zonalmean`](@ref), work for both types of spatial coordinates.